 Preventive maintenance is a maintenance strategy that involves performing regular maintenance tasks at regular intervals based on a predefined set of criteria.
 For example, you might schedule maintenance weekly, monthly, semiannually, or annually, or plan for every 500, 1,000, or 5,000 hours of usage.

 This proactive approach contrasts with reactive maintenance, which involves waiting until equipment failures occur before performing maintenance tasks.

 Examples of Preventive Maintenance

-- A grocer cleaning meat slicers regularly.
+- A grocer cleans meat slicers regularly

 When to Use Preventive Maintenance